PaddlePaddle/PaddleSeg/docs/whole_process.md

 **Key Parameter:**

 -1: In the learning rate given in the PaddleSeg configuration file, except for the single-card learning rate in "pp_liteseg_optic_disc_512x512_1k.yml", the rest of the configuration files are all 4-card learning rates.
-If the user is training with a single card, then learn The rate setting should become 1/4 of the original.
+If the user is training with a single card, then the learning rate should be decreased to 1/4 of the original.
 -2: The configuration file in PaddleSeg gives a variety of loss functions: CrossEntropy Loss, BootstrappedCrossEntropy Loss, Dice Loss, BCE Loss, OhemCrossEntropyLoss, RelaxBoundaryLoss, OhemEdgeAttentionLoss, Lovasz Hinge Loss, Lovasz Soft Loss, users can perform according to their own needs Change.
 -3: The details of config file are as following.